-The Center for Global Education and Diversity fosters Wilkes' mission of educating students "in a constantly evolving and multicultural world."
-The Center provides institutional and regional leadership and programming in global education and diversity issues.
-The Center advises, supports, and advocates for students from underrepresented groups and international students who have come to the US to study at Wilkes.
-The Center brings diversity and a global perspective to the Wilkes community by sponsoring campus- wide programs to develop a broader understanding of the world and providing support in matters of diversity, internationalization, and inclusion.
-The Center is an important resource and support for all areas of the University.
-The Center is composed of three offices: International Student Services, the Office of Diversity Initiatives, and the Office of International Engagement.
-Services of the Center include:
+The Office of Global Engagement fosters Wilkes' mission of educating students "in a constantly evolving and multicultural world."
+The office provides institutional and regional leadership and programming in global education and diversity issues.
+The office advises, supports, and advocates for students from underrepresented groups and international students who have come to the US to study at Wilkes.
+The office brings diversity and a global perspective to the Wilkes community by sponsoring campus-wide programs to develop a broader understanding of the world and providing support in matters of diversity, internationalization, and inclusion.
+The office is an important resource and support for all areas of the University.
+The office is composed of three offices: International Student Services, the Office of Diversity Initiatives, and the Office of International Engagement.
+Services of the office include:

 - Support for students from underrepresented groups such as women, ethnic and religious minorities, gay/lesbian/transsexual/transgender, and individuals with disabilities;